opdev/grafana-cloud-log-forwarder-operator/README.md

 ```
 ## Creating the CR:

 Once the controller/operator is running, we want to create our custom CR in the `config/sample` directory.
-To create the CR, we first need to add the `Username`, `APIPassword`, and `URL` to the sample CR.
+To create the CR, we first need to add the `URL`, `Username`, and `APIKey/Password` to the sample CR.

 The Sample CR should look like this: